Getting Treatment From Employer

 As you grow stronger in your recovery, you can move to a lower level of care and start working part-time.
 Many of our clients continue to meet with us for counseling while working their jobs.

 But What About My Privacy?
 I Don’t Want People Knowing I’m in Rehab.

-Privacy is a main consideration for professionals, and rightfully so.
+Privacy is the main consideration for professionals, and rightfully so.
 Even though addiction is nothing to be embarrassed about, there is still a stigma.
 Not to mention, seeking outpatient treatment in Phoenix is your business and you don’t need to tell anyone about it until you are ready.
 Thankfully, your privacy is protected by law.
 Nobody other than your HR rep needs to know the details behind why you’re taking a leave of absence.

 How Do I Get Time Off for Outpatient Rehab in Phoenix?

-Once you have made the decision to go to treatment, talk to your HR department and request medical leave as soon as possible.
+Once you have made the decision to go to treatment, talk to your HR department, and request medical leave as soon as possible.
 Depending on how your company is structured, this can be arranged through HR or through your insurer.
 Typically, you’ll need a letter from your doctor stating that you need time off for medical purposes.
 It’s possible that you may need a few other documents, but no details about your addiction need to be released.

-Addiction is an illness that requires professional intervention.
+Addiction is an Illness that requires professional intervention.
 The good news is that approaching an employer about substance abuse is much easier today than it was years ago.
-Things are getting better, and hopefully you will find that your boss is understanding and wants to see you get the help you deserve.
+Things are getting better, and hopefully, you will find that your boss is understanding and wants to see you get the help you deserve.

 - Do your research and learn about your company’s policies.
-You can read through your employee paperwork, look online for details or speak with an HR representative.
+You can read through your employee paperwork, look online for details, or speak with an HR representative.